Evidence Level

 5/5 Evidence Score

 Calcium is the most abundant mineral in the body — about 99% stored in bones and teeth, with the remaining 1% serving critical roles in muscle contraction, nerve signaling, blood clotting, and cardiac rhythm.
 Common supplemental forms include calcium carbonate (cheap, requires stomach acid), calcium citrate (more absorbable, no acid required), and calcium phosphate.
-While historically positioned as essential supplementation for bone health, modern evidence is more nuanced: benefit depends on baseline intake, age, vitamin D status, and whether the person is community-dwelling or institutionalized.
+Modern evidence is nuanced: benefit depends on baseline intake, age, vitamin D status, and institutional setting.
+Cardiovascular concerns have emerged — supplemental (but not dietary) calcium may modestly increase events.
+Honest framing: meet needs through diet first.

 Deficiency information View details